eNMS-automation/eNMS/docs/automation/services.rst

 - ``Negative logic``: the result is inverted: a success becomes a failure and vice-versa.
 This prevents the user from using negative look-ahead regular expressions.
 - ``Delete spaces before matching``: the output returned by the device will be stripped from all spaces and newlines, as those can sometimes result in false negative.

-Custom services
+Custom Services
 ---------------

-In addition to the services provided by default, you are free to create your own "custom" services.
+In addition to the services provided by default, you are free to create your own services.
+When the application starts, it loads all python files in ``eNMS / eNMS / services`` folder.
-Creating a custom services means adding a new python file in the ``eNMS/eNMS/services`` folder.
+Creating a service means adding a new python file in that folder.
+You are free to create subfolders to organize your own services any way you want: eNMS will automatically detect them.
-This python file must contain:
+Just like all other services, this python file must contain a model and a form.

-- A model class, where you define what the service parameters are, and what the service is doing (``job`` function).
-- A form class, where you define what the service looks like in the GUI: the different fields in the service form and their corresponding validation.
+After adding a new custom service, you must reload the application before it appears in the web UI.

 Create a new service model
 **************************

-When the application starts, it loads all python files in , and adds all models to the database.
-Inside the ``eNMS/eNMS/services`` folder, you are free to create subfolders to organize your own services any way you want: eNMS will automatically detect all python files.
-After adding a new custom service, you must reload the application before it appears in the web UI.
-In ``eNMS/eNMS/services/examples``, you will find the file ``example_service.py`` with a service template that you can use as starting point to create your own services.
 By default, eNMS will scan the ``eNMS/eNMS/services`` folder to instantiate all services you created in that folder.
 If you want eNMS to scan another folder (e.g to not have custom services in eNMS .git directory, so that you can safely pull the latest code from Github), you can set the ``custom_services``